kubernetes-sigs/aws-efs-csi-driver/examples/kubernetes/dynamic_provisioning/README.md

       * `gidRangeStart` (Optional) - The starting range of the Posix group ID to be applied onto the root directory of the access point.
 The default value is `50000`.
       * `gidRangeEnd` (Optional) - The ending range of the Posix group ID.
 The default value is `7000000`.
       * `basePath` (Optional) - The path on the file system under which the access point root directory is created.
 If the path isn't provided, the access points root directory is created under the root of the file system.
+      * `subPathPattern` (Optional) - A pattern that describes the subPath under which an access point should be created.
+So if the pattern were `${.PVC.namespace}/${PVC.name}`, the PVC namespace is `foo` and the PVC name is `pvc-123-456`, and the `basePath` is `/dynamic_provisioner` the access point would be created at `/dynamic_provisioner/foo/pvc-123-456`.
+      * `ensureUniqueDirectories` (Optional) - A boolean that ensures that, if set, a UUID is appended to the final element of any dynamically provisioned path, as in the above example.
+This can be turned off but this requires you as the administrator to ensure that your storage classes are set up correctly.
+Otherwise, it's possible that 2 pods could end up writing to the same directory by accident. **Please think very carefully before setting this to false!**

-   1. Deploy the storage class.
+   4. Deploy the storage class.

       ```sh
       kubectl apply -f storageclass.yaml
       ```

-1. Test automatic provisioning by deploying a Pod that makes use of the PVC:
+2. Test automatic provisioning by deploying a Pod that makes use of the PVC:

    1. Download a manifest that deploys a Pod and a PVC.